textpattern/textpattern.github.io/brand/textpattern-documentation-guidelines.md

 #### Adjective forms vs. noun forms

-**Administration side vs. Administration-side**.
+**Administration-side vs. Administration side**.
 When referring to the administration side, make sure you are doing so correctly between noun (no hyphen) and adjective (hyphenated) forms.

+Adjective form example:

+> ’The default top-level administration-side navigation links are Content, Presentation, and Admin.’

-A noun form example:
+Noun form example:

 > ’The login to the administration side is located at . . .’

-An adjective form example:

-> ’The default top-level administration-side navigation links are Content, Presentation, and Admin.’

 ### Abbreviations